 Also, the above measurements are based on the assumption that there are about 600 drops of essential oil per ounce in a bottle with a euro-dropper.
 However, the size of drops can vary, especially if you’re using something such as a plastic pipette.
 So, when in doubt, measure using milliliters instead of drops to be accurate.
 Aim for 1 ml. (.9 ml to be exact) of essential oil per 30 ml. of massage oil to get a 3% concentration.

 Don’t have all the essential oils on hand?
 No problem.
-Feel free to substitute them with some of these: carrot seed, sweet fennel, ginger, juniper berry, rosemary, lemon, cold-pressed lime, and tangerine.
+Feel free to substitute them with some of these: carrot seed, sweet fennel, ginger, juniper berry, rosemary, sage, lemon, sweet-orange, cold-pressed lime, and tangerine.

 When to Use It

 Using this aromatherapy massage oil for stomach weight gain and cellulite is pretty obvious, but it would also be helpful for water retention.
 It may also be useful if you’re going through hormone fluctuations, such as those experienced during peri-menopause and menopause, and beginning to notice differences in how your body distributes weight.

 Even if you’re not going through “changes in life,” sometimes xenoestrogens (synthetic or natural chemical compounds that mimic estrogen in your body), build up in the body, affect your metabolism, and cause weight gain.
 And this is true for both men and women.
 So, this massage oil could be used by men, too, even though the research has focused on women.

 How to Use It